Harshvardhan-Patil-264/Fitness_tracker/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.
+For support, email hasrsh264patil@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by [HARSHVARDHAN PATIL]